 Not Calling from a Private Room

-Legitimate online medicine solutions like Banty Medical focus a lot on online security.
+Legitimate online medicine solutions like Banty Virtual Clinic focus a lot on online security.
 For medical appointments to happen online in a stress-free manner, all involved need to know that the contents of the video call will remain private.

 As such, if you are on a call with a patient using either a computer, tablet, or smartphone, see that you are in a private space with no one around.
 The patient will feel much comfortable disclosing medical matters if they know that no one else is listening in.